aaron-c-jones/RandomForest-NMDS/README.md

 # RandomForest-NMDS

-Functions to perform random forest variable importance and non-metric multidimensional scaling.
-Originally written for environmental data.
+The included script returns variable importance plots from the Random Forest algorithm and dissimilarity plots from the Non-Metric Multidimensional Scaling algorithm.
+Data is not provided as this script was used for an environmental lab consulting project and thus the data is not mine to release.